cristianoliveira/awesome4girls/README.md

 ### Javascript
   - [Js-Girls](http://js-girls.org/)

-    js-girls is a 1-day workshop for girls who want to learn Javascript, one of the most popular languages for web development.
+    Js-Girls is a 1-day workshop for girls who want to learn Javascript, one of the most popular languages for web development.

   - [Js4Girls](http://js4girls.com/) - *Loc:* <img src="https://upload.wikimedia.org/wikipedia/en/0/05/Flag_of_Brazil.svg" alt="Brazil" width="30"> - *Lang: PT-BR only*

-    A Brazilian initiative to provide FREE classes of javascript for women in a man-Free environment.
+    A Brazilian initiative to provide FREE classes on javascript for women in a male-free environment.

   - [NodeGirls](http://nodegirls.io/)